 Swap to On-site or Property management or go back to all job sectors

-Civil engineers design and manage construction projects such as buildings, bridges, transport links and sports stadiums.
+Civil engineers design and manage construction projects, such as buildings, bridges, flood defences and transport links.

 You could work: evenings / weekends; occasionally